Playing Rules

 4. Appropriate gym footwear must be worn.
 Running shoes or all-purpose cleats are not appropriate for basketball.

-III.
+II.
 GAME TIME & SCORING

 3. Winners need only win by one point.
 If a game is tied at the end of regulation, the winner will be determined in overtime.
-Please read the overtime section for specifics.

 4. All baskets made from inside the 3-point line will count as one point.
 All baskets beyond the 3-point line will count for two points.
 All converted foul shots will count as one point.

-IV.
+III.
 OVERTIME

 1. There will be a two-minute overtime with a running clock throughout the overtime period.

-VI.
-GAME RULES
+V. GAME RULES

-2. Ball possession changes after a made basket unless a foul is awarded. (not make it take it)
+2. Ball possession changes after a made basket unless a foul is awarded.
+(Not make it take it.)

 3. The imaginary “check line” is the three point line.
 To start a game/overtime, after a score or when a foul is awarded, a player must pass the ball in from this check line.
 On defensive rebounds or steals, the ball need only be taken anywhere beyond the line.